-Starting at Axton Landing, you will need to paddle about eleven miles to The Crusher launch where you can take out, or you can keep going by paddling right to Tupper Lake.
-From Axton Landing to The Crusher there are multiple spots where you can pull off for lunch, or to take a break.
+Starting at Axton Landing, you will need to paddle about eleven miles to The Crusher launch where you can take out, or you can keep going and paddle right to the village of Tupper Lake.
+From Axton Landing to The Crusher there are multiple spots where you can pull off for lunch or to take a break.

-How to get there: From the intersection of Route 30 and Route 3 in Tupper Lake, follow Route 3 toward Saranac Lake.
+From the intersection of Route 30 and Route 3 in Tupper Lake, follow Route 3 toward Saranac Lake.
 Continue past the other junction with Route 30 and continue on Route 3.
-Locate Corey's Road and continue down until you see the turn off to the left for Axton Landing.
+Locate Coreys Road, turn right and continue down until you see the turn off to the right for Axton Landing.
 Continue down the dirt path until you come to the launch.

-Type of water: Flat water, along the Raquette River.
+- Type of water: dlat water, along the Raquette River

 You can also access a couple of other paddling destinations from Axton Landing, including Raquette Falls and Stony Creek.
 From the put-in at Axton Landing you will proceed north (left) upstream along the Raquette River.
 After about 0.5 mile Stony Creek will come in on the left.
 This widening is easy to recognize, a bridge on Coreys Road can be seen just upstream over Stony Creek.
-Cross under under the bridge and into the waterway as it narrows and becomes very windy through red maples and alders.
+Cross under the bridge and into the waterway as it narrows and winds through red maples and alders.
 To reach Raquette Falls, pass by Stony Creek and continue upstream for several miles.

 At the exit of Stony Creek you will be at the southern end of Stony Creek Ponds.
 There are two ponds which are private, as can be seen on the map all others are free to voyage.